ISTA 3K Package Testing

 ISTA 3K relates only to the retailer controlled parts of this supply chain.
 Separate testing should be undertaken at this unit load level to determine fitness with respect to full pallet shipment commonly controlled by the brand owner.

-Research shows that the hazards of distribution are commonly more severe in the retailer controlled parts of the supply chain (largely due to the complex product mix); however successful performance in this test method does not eliminate the need for evaluating packaged-product performance at the unit load level.
+Research shows that the hazards of distribution are commonly more severe in the retailer controlled parts of the supply chain (largely due to the complex product mix).
+However, successful performance in this ISTA 3K test method does not eliminate the need for evaluating packaged-product performance at the unit load level.

 Specifically the test investigates the following processes occurring at the package (case or tray) level: